Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 Results

 After only one month, Delivered was downloaded by more than 5000 readers.
 Jacqueline explains that the team spent almost nothing on advertising, and the book was promoted only for the first 3 weeks.
-Indeed, most of the downloads came from organic traffic, word of mouth and sharing.
+Indeed, most of the downloads came from organic traffic, word of mouth, and sharing.

 The team was also pleased by how responsive readers were to chat.
 “The whole experience of getting the book turned out great.
-People really gave us a lot of great feedback,” She says, “Salesbot did a perfect job.”
+People gave us a lot of great feedback,” She says, “Salesbot did a perfect job.”

-In fact, more than half of downloads were done over messenger apps:
+More than half of downloads were done over messenger apps:

-Facebook Messenger: 2600
+- Facebook Messenger: 2600

-Telegram: 428
+- Telegram: 428

-Viber: 70
+- Viber: 70

-Skype: 4
+- Skype: 4

 13206 downloads via chat vs 2707 via email in a marketing CRM software